 - Where is my incremental file chain?

-- Can I find a particular backup in the backup repository folder?
+- Can I find a particular backup in the Backup Repository folder?

-Backups in such backup repository are forever incremental.
-After the first full backup, all consequent backups accumulate the changed data; periodic full backup is not required.
-The solution uses synthetic mode to store backup data: after each backup, it creates a recovery point, which references all blocks required to reconstruct the VM (instance) as of this recovery point.
+- A single backup cannot be found in the Backup Repository by name or extracted manually.
+Backups in this type of Backup Repository are forever incremental.
+After the first full backup, all subsequent backups accumulate the changed data; periodic full backups are not required.
+The solution uses synthetic mode to store backup data: After each backup, NAKIVO Backup & Replication creates a recovery point, which references all the blocks required to reconstruct the VM (instance) as of this recovery point.
+If the amount of changes in a 100 GB VM is just 500 MB, only 500 MB of new data will be added to the Backup Repository.
+However, the new recovery point will reference the complete set of blocks which are required to restore the entire VM as of this recovery point.

-Here is a simplified example of a forever incremental backup repository.
+Here is a simplified example of a forever incremental Backup Repository.

 - The first (full) backup runs on Sunday.
 Blocks A and B are backed up.